NepalLast Updated: July 2014

 Adoptive parents must have the child’s original Nepali birth certificate.
-This will be the “Birth Registration Certificate” that is included in the child’s dossier for adoption that is kept on file at the child’s orphanage.
+This is the “Birth Registration Certificate” that is included in your child’s dossier for adoption that is kept on file at your child’s orphanage.

 Nepali Travel Document

 Your child is not yet a U.S. citizen, so he/she will need a travel document or passport from Nepal.
-Once you have obtained a new birth certificate, you need to obtain a travel document for your child through Nepal’s Ministry of Foreign Affairs.
+Once the adoption is finalized, the Intercountry Adoption Management Development Board will issue the adoption decree and a letter addressed to the Ministry of Foreign Affairs requesting a travel document for your child.
 Generally, the Nepali travel document is valid only for one-way travel to the United States and countries en route.
 Please note that this is not a Nepali passport; the travel document is a limited document allowing passage only to the country where the adoptive parents reside.